 Risk event Likelihood Mitigation Homelessness Inability to meet our statutory obligations to the homeless (and/or use our statutory powers to assist the homeless) promptly, effectively and efficiently Very Likely (>70%) The housing service is under significant pressure and new Housing Officer Working Group has been established in May 2023 to address affordable housing supply issues.
 This will aim to address workloads, while dealing with unprecedented demand (with post-Covid evictions and sharp rent increases).
 The risk is increased due to asylum seekers and ongoing Ukrainian situation.
 Cyber Security Malicious attack results in significant loss of sensitive data and/or significant disruption to Council operations Health and Safety A serious health and safety incident occurs Possible (30-50%) Possible (30-50%) The Council continues to respond to the increasing cyber threat by completing a programme of work coordinated by its consulting Chief Information Security Officer.
 The work is progressing as scheduled.
 The Council annual Health and Safety (H&S) audit programme continues using H&S specialists, Peninsula, with outstanding actions monitored on new compliance Lighthouse system.
-This compliance system also manages fire risk assessments.
-Chelmer Waterside Development The housing and other development potential of Chelmer Waterside is not realised in accordance with the new Local Plan Possible (30-50%) While short-term financial exposure is increasing as the programme progresses, in line with expectations and inflationary pressures, good progress on the infrastructure delivery continues to be made.
+This compliance system also manages fire Chelmer Waterside Development The housing and other development potential of Chelmer Waterside is not realised in accordance with the new Local Plan Possible (30-50%) risk assessments.
+While short-term financial exposure is increasing as the programme progresses, in line with expectations and inflationary pressures, good progress on the infrastructure delivery continues to be made.
 Works to relocate the gas infrastructure is underway and first phase of land contamination has been completed.
 Marketing of the CCC owned sites to identify a joint venture partner to deliver the new housing has also begun.
 Project risk and performance is monitored monthly.

-Financial Position Lik kely 60-70%) The use of reserves in short term can prevent significant cuts.
+Risk event Likelihood Mitigation Financial Position weakened by increased demand for services and historically high inflation.
+As the Council has to under statute produce a balanced budget.
+The Council could have to make significant cuts to services to make good any large financial shortfalls.
+Likely (50-70%) The use of reserves in short term can prevent significant cuts.
 In the medium and longer term the Council can prioritise service investments and outcomes that produce financial benefits.